littledivy/seamail-norway-hackathon/README.md

 # Seamail

-1. They type an email address to send to.
+1. User provides an email address and initial message to send.
-2. They type a subject and more information on what the mail should be.
+2. The message is translated to pirate and the "to user" receives the translated message as an email.
-3. Click send.
-This will pass the information to open ai and then send that response to the person as an email.
+3. When the "to user" responds to the email, the system continues responding like a pirate.

 ### Usage